 About this recipe: Polenta is made up as normal, allowed to set until firm, then chopped into sticks, before being deep fried.
 These are a great alternative to potato chips.
 Have a portion of tomato ketchup ready for dipping.

 Save time by using ready-made polenta.
 Chop into sticks and proceed with the recipe.

+These were fantastic!
+I forgot to add the cheese to the mixture, so I sprinkled it over the top afterwards and it was yummy!
+Very easy to make, too.
 I've recently discovered I'm allergic to potato, and the loss of chips was hitting me hard.
 I think these might help beat the cravings!
 Thank you so much for sharing this recipe. - 20 Feb 2011

 The step for frying these "fries" is totally unnecessary.
 They can be BAKED on a noninsulated cookie sheet, lined with parchment paper.
 Brush will olive oil and bake at 350 degrees for 10 minutes.
 Turn over brush wil olive oil again and bake for another 10 minutes.
 Serve with marinara sauce!!
 This cuts calories considerably!!! - 23 Oct 2008 (Review from Allrecipes US | Canada)